Lavve/ha-lucide-iconpack/README.md

-# Lucide iconpack for Home Assistant
+# HA Lucide iconpack for Home Assistant

 <p align="center"><img width="410" src="https://lucide.dev/logo-text.svg" alt="Lucide Logo"></p>

 This enables all the awesome [Lucide icons](https://lucide.dev/) to your Home Assistant.
-Current version of the Lucide package is [v.0.276.0](https://github.com/lucide-icons/lucide/releases/tag/0.276.0).
+Current version of the Lucide package in this addon is [v.0.276.0](https://github.com/lucide-icons/lucide/releases/tag/0.276.0).

 ## Table of Content